 We understand that you may miss from time to time and coaches will help you if conflicts arise.

 While you don’t have to run a race at the end of the program, the group will pick one each session that you can race together with your training partners if you choose.
 You can of course train for a different event, or simply train and consider the race challenge at another time.

-Running 101 has been revised based on participant feedback to provide a 5K training experience — it replaces our past combined Running 101/Running 201 program and is appropriate for beginner and intermediate runners.
+Running 101 has been revised based on participant feedback to provide a 5K training experience — it is appropriate for beginner runners who have done some running and now want to tackle a longer duration.
 If you are a true novice, you’ll find the best beginner experience in Start with a Step.
 Running 101 is designed for people who can complete a mile of running or more (run/walk is fine) and are seeking to complete a 5K, or to improve their 5K (more running relative to walking portions, all running, faster running, etc.)

 Our new 2020 =PR= Interval and =PR= FIT programs can be combined to create a very similar training experience, with flexibility to start at any time.
 Note that =PR= Interval and =PR= FIT are different in that they are monthly subscription programs, while Running 101 has a specific start/end date.

 Starting in 2020, we’ve simplified pricing.
 All participants — new and returning — pay the same fee — and =PR= Training is covering the registration company transaction fees on your behalf.
 This change should reduce complications in the registration process.

 At times there may be a coupon code for runners participating in a weekend distance program and complementing it with a weekday program.
 These athletes will be notified about the code.